 7. Call the reconsideration line if you are not approved:

 If you’re not immediately approved for a card, you may want to consider calling the issuer’s reconsideration line.
 Just be sure to be polite and respectful.
 When I call these lines, I usually say that I wanted to call in and see if there was any additional information needed to get my application approved.
 The only caveat is business cards.
-I would not call the reconsideration line until you get an actually denial as they often have a more comprehensive review and approval process.
+I would not call the reconsideration line until you get an actual denial as they often have a more comprehensive review and approval process.

 8. Consider transferring your available credit: